leukemia-kispi/HiChIP-Analysis/HiChIP.md

 - py2bit
 - pyBigWig

 Note that numpy and pysam have to be installed in that order and before pairtools.
-The original installDep.sh script may need modefications for this run command
+The original installDep.sh script may need modefications before executing

 ```
 nano ./HiChiP/installDep.sh